Gourmet Homemade Meals For Your Dog

 4 Cups Brown Rice

-2 Pounds of Carrots, washed and quartered, unpeeled
+1 Pounds of Carrots, washed, unpeeled and pureed

-Put whole chicken in a big stainless steel pot and submerged in cold water.
+Put whole chicken in a big stainless steel pot and submerge in cold water.
 Boil the chicken till chicken is fully-cooked (no blood or raw flesh).
 Boiling a whole chicken might take an entire hour.
 Do not put any spices, salt or pepper when boiling the chicken.
-Salt substance is present in all the ingredients.
 Discard scum or as much fat from top.
+Set aside to cool.
 (SEE NOTE below regarding making a clear broth with this chicken.)

 Turn off stove.
-Remove the chicken separately and put into a bowl to be skinned and boned.
+Remove bones from the chicken.
+Be careful removing the tiny neck bones and thin bones.
 Cut the cooked chicken flesh into bite size pieces.
 Discard chicken bones and skins.
-Chop the organ meats coarsely.
+Puree cooked chicken meats and cooked chicken organs.

 Scoop two cups of mixture and put into plastic containers.
-Freeze the rest of filled containers.
+Freeze the rest for ready-made meals for your dog.
+To serve one portion of meal, thaw at room temperature.
+Keep refrigerated.

 NOTE: To make multiple uses for this food---meaning for you and your dog, boil the chicken alone, no spices, salt or pepper or any of the ingredients.
-Just a clear broth.
-The clear broth you can freeze in plastic containers for your soup, pasta, grains, etc. Or you can refrigerate some for your dog's drink.
-Remember to always remove the scum or extra fat.
+Aim for a clear broth.
+Freeze in containers 2/3rd of the way.
+Use for soup, pasta, grains, etc. Or you can refrigerate some for your dog's drink.

 SAFETY NOTE: Salmonella Beware.
 Always sanitize your sink and wash your hands thoroughly when handling raw poultry.
 Wash and sanitize all tools and equipment that got in contact with the raw chicken.
 Measure one capful of bleach with a gallon water.
 Use a clean empty bucket for your sanitizer.
 Better be safe than sick.